Arkadiusz Krysik

 While you may not need to have technical expertise yourself, you will need to have a solid understanding of the technology and how it can be used to solve your target customers’ problems.

-That’s why some SaaS business owners seek the help of technical CTOs in their organizations.
+That’s why some SaaS company owners seek the help of technical CTOs in their organizations.

 Their technical expertise and knowledge can help entrepreneurs better communicate with their development team.
 It will also significantly help business owners in optimizing their product’s performance, developing innovative features, and troubleshooting any issues that may arise.
 An experienced CTO will be able to provide them with a checklist of aspects of the SaaS application needing the most attention, as well as guide the development process toward a desirable direction.